ericglau/cairo-ls/VIM.md

 Makes use of the [Cairo Language Server](https://github.com/ericglau/cairo-ls).

-**Note**: This is an early preview release and is still in active development.
+**Note**: This is an early preview and is still in active development.

 <img width="558" alt="vim-cairo" src="images/vim.png">